GayathriKomma/elite-listings/README.md

-# Listings Project
+# EliteListings Project

 ## Overview
-The Listings Project is a web application that allows users to create, view, and manage various listings.
+The EliteListings Project is a web application that allows users to create, view, and manage various listings.
 Built using the MERN stack (MongoDB, Express.js, React, and Node.js), it provides a seamless and dynamic user experience.

 ## Features
 - User authentication and authorization